 While not all of the below dishes are what you’d call authentic, they are all delicious, and meant to capture the experience of an evening stroll through a town in Mexico, where the smell of meat cooking over charcoal is one of the primary sensory pleasures.
-So, yes, we have carne asada, but a couple vegetarian options too—and even a sangría made with grilled fruit.
+So, yes, we have carne asada, but a few hearty vegetarian options too—and even a couple cocktails made with grilled fruit.
 Buen provecho!

 Looking for other ways to celebrate?
 We’ve got a few suggestions: